 From fast-paced movements to core strengthening techniques, exercise balls are used to aid in recovery and workouts.
 You also have the option to use an exercise ball chair that helps you maintain balance and posture, especially if you injured your lower back or buttock.
 If you want to know how to perform the best exercises with fitness balls, we look at simple techniques for everyone to complete.

 1. Ball Squats

 Using a wall for support, place the apparatus between the wall and the small of your back, hold your hands at your sides, and keep your feet shoulder-width apart.
-Slowly move into a squat position while carefully stabilizing it as you bend your knees.
+Then, slowly move into a squat position while carefully stabilizing it as you bend your knees.
 This is a great way to maintain your posture during a squat and prevent unnecessary strain on your lumbar joints and spine.

 Using exercise balls as substitute exercises offers the best alternative for those interested in changing their daily workouts.
 You can position it under your stomach with your hands firmly on the ground and move your body forward until your ankles are resting on the exercise ball.
-You can perform 8 to 10 reps and 3 sets of these advanced push-ups as an alternative to regular push-ups.
+You can perform 8 to 10 reps and three sets of these advanced push-ups as an alternative to regular push-ups.

 3. Arm and Leg Extensions

 Place the ball under your stomach and extend your arm and opposite leg while holding this position only a few times.
 This is an excellent technique for improving your core strength.
 Be sure to maintain your posture by supporting your spine during these movements and complete at least eight reps alternating your arm and leg through each set.

 The exercise ball is a splendid choice, from high-level workouts to gentle rehabilitation and toning movements.
 If you desire a supportive and effective way of enhancing training sessions, incorporating these ball styles into your daily regimen can provide the best results.

 Use different size balls for performance, core strength, and overall fitness, and you will notice a positive change in your condition and well-being in a short period.